-Shopping For The Best Inflatable SUP For Surfing
+Shopping For The Best Foam and Inflatable SUP For Surfing

 If you are interested in taking up surfing, but not ready to commit to buying yourself a surfboard, then consider the benefits of using an inflatable stand up paddle board for surfing.
 While not all iSUPs are good for riding waves, there are actually some great models out there that can go up against most surfboards.
 In general, with an inflatable SUP, you get good performance while riding waves thanks to the stiff and stable design of the paddle boards.
 You also get great maneuverability since turning a SUP is usually very easy to accomplish in the water.